MatthewReece/cloud-list-app/README.md

 🚀 Getting Started Locally

-To run this project on your machine, you will need Node.js and the AWS CLI configured.
+To run this project on your machine, you will need Node.js, the AWS CLI, and Terraform configured.

 Clone the repository and install dependencies: